GrantFass/SE-2800-AdvisingApp/README.md

  Include a demo section with images of the software running later.
  Follow the guide here: https://blog.bitsrc.io/how-to-write-beautiful-and-meaningful-readme-md-for-your-next-project-897045e3f991 )

-Currently, nothing has been implemented
+Currently, no features have been fully completed.
+The program can be run from both a CLI and a GUI.

 ## Technologies Used
 - GitLab